HA4ever37/Sim800l-Nokia/README.md

 Utilizing functions of Sim800l module beyond call and sms.

 Features:
-* Request a text file from a URL and display the result on screen
+* Request a text file from a URL and display the result on screen (support both Http and Https)
 * Show network operator info (name, signal strength, network date & network time)
-* Show your approximate location a.k.a LBS information (date, time, latitude, and longitude)
+* Show your approximate location a.k.a LBS information (date, time, latitude, and longitude).
+Please note that the date and time are based on GMT time
-* Save (to eeprom) and retrive last saved location info
+* Save (to eeprom) and retrive last saved location info (date, time, latitude, and longitude)
 * Upload your location info to a JSON server (jsonbin.io)
 * Scheduled location uploads (every 6 hours by default)
 * Show weather info of your current location (using OpenWeatherMap API & LBS) including: